 The stream is passed in a series of two controllable ambisonics processors: one for the horizontal sound field rotation and one for the forward dominance.

 Each channel is then convolved with binaural "kernels", and the results are mixed together as a standard stereo stream.

 Marc Lavallée 2015-2020 (email@example.com)

 All horizontal-only Ambisonics files were converted from the collection of Ambisonia.com. (authors can request to remove files).
 Ambisonics transformations use some Faust code from the Ambisonic Decoder Toolbox by Aaron Heller, compiled to Web Assembly.
 Collection of binaural kernels are from the Ambisonic Toolkit and the IEM Plug-in Suite.
 Inspired by the AmbiExplorer Android application of Hector Centeno, by the experiments of Daryl Pierce, and the EleVR blog.
-Thanks to Bo-Erik Sandholm and Stefan Schreiber of the OHTI team for their ideas, tests and support.
+Thanks to Bo-Erik Sandholm (OHTI) for ideas, tests and support.